senacor/Tutorials-Microservices/hints/stage-07/README.md

 ## Starting the application

-Note that the demo and the accounting service depend on:
+Note that the customer and the accounting service depend on:

 1. Their respective databases.
 2. The config server (otherwise they will not be configured correctly upon startup).